 Additionally, by implementing DevSecOps practices, building stringent security controls, and integrating vulnerability testing into their CI/CD pipeline, our customers were able to reduce mean time to remediation by 90 percent.
 Resolutions that previously took 2.5 hours on average were reduced to 15 minutes, helping developers reduce their time spent remediating flaws by 47 percent.
 This stands to reason, given that our State of Software Security Volume 9 (SOSS Vol. 9) found that the most active DevSecOps teams fix flaws 11.5x faster than the typical organization.

-By using Veracode Greenlight and Veracode Software Composition Analysis, developer teams were able to identify issues while they were coding, which reduced the likelihood that flaws would enter later stages of production.
+By using Veracode Static Analysis IDE Scan and Veracode Software Composition Analysis, developer teams were able to identify issues while they were coding, which reduced the likelihood that flaws would enter later stages of production.
 What’s more, our customers’ developer teams introduced fewer flaws to their code, and those flaws took less time to resolve because we offered them contextual information related to the data path and call stack information of their code.

 It’s not enough to find security flaws quickly if you’re not remediating the right ones quickly

 Most companies prioritize high-severity and critical vulnerabilities because they are less complicated to attack, offer greater opportunity for complete application compromise, and are more likely to be remotely exploitable.
 The trouble is that if a low-severity vulnerability is present in the execution path, it may put your application at greater risk than a high-severity vulnerability if your application is never calling upon that severe vulnerability in the first place.
 The exploitability of a vulnerability is a critical consideration many organizations overlook.